Aligned-Design/aligned_postd_1125/docs/README.md

-# Aligned-20AI Design System Documentation
+# POSTD Design System Documentation

-Welcome to the complete documentation for the Aligned-20AI design system.
+Welcome to the complete documentation for the POSTD design system.
 This folder contains everything you need to understand, implement, and extend the design system.

 ## 📚 Documentation Files